Binance Portfolio Redesign

 New user onboarding for empty states

-150K daily signups land on an empty table.
-I designed a 3-step guided flow, feature previews, and "Not ready?" educational content.
-Closing the gap between signup and first deposit is the highest-leverage improvement at this scale.
+150K users sign up daily and land on an empty table.
+I designed a 3-step flow, locked feature previews, and a "Not ready?" learning path.
+Closing the gap between signup and first deposit.

 00 – Design story